Smash It Up

-"Smash It Up" is a song by English punk rock band the Damned, released as a single on 12 October 1979 by Chiswick Records.
+"Smash It Up" is a song by the English punk rock band the Damned, released as a single on 12 October 1979 by Chiswick Records.
 It is considered the band's unofficial anthem.

-The single was the second release from the band's third studio Machine Gun Etiquette (1979), where it was listed as "Smash It Up (Part II)".
+The single was the second release from the band's third studio album Machine Gun Etiquette (1979), where it was listed as "Smash It Up (Part II)".
 The B-side of the single was "Burglar".

 Production

 "Smash It Up" was produced by the band and Roger Armstrong.
-It is structured in two-part form: a melodic instrumental introduction (written in hommage to Marc Bolan after his tragic death) segueing into an energetic pop-punk song.
+It is structured in two-part form: a melodic instrumental introduction (written in homage to Marc Bolan after his tragic death) segueing into an energetic pop-punk song.
 The song's lyrics criticize those who indulge in hippie culture (referring to "blow wave hairstyles" and "Glastonbury hippies") instead of advocating for political revolution.

 Release

 Chiswick reissued the single on their budget Big Beat imprint in February 1982.
 The single was also issued in Australia, Germany, the Netherlands and Spain.

 "Smash It Up" was boycotted by BBC Radio 1 because of its perceived anarchic lyrics, stalling at No. 35 in the UK Singles Chart.

 In November 2004, Ace Records reissued the single on CD, with alternate versions of the song (including the previously unreleased third and fourth parts of "Smash It Up") and a video, directed by Martin Baker, added.